Rbrq03/Rbrq03.github.io/_news/announcement_10.md

 related_posts: false
 ---

-Our paper about Generalized Neighborhood Attention(GNA) is out, congrats to Ali!🎉
+Our paper about Generalized Neighborhood Attention(GNA) is out!